alabamenhu/UserLanguage/README.md

 If your program only needs the language code to pass it through to something that only employs strings (e.g. to directly create a , it may be useful to `use` the module in `:light` mode.
-Instead of receiving a `LanguageTag` object, you will get a `Str` that can be passed into
+Instead of receiving a `LanguageTag` object, you will get a `Str` that can be passed into other modules.

 # Version History

+- 0.4
+  - Moved individual OS versions into separate submodules.
+This will be more maintainable long term
+  - Completely rewritten Mac code to support some extended attributes.
+    - Sets up a model for using NativeCall when possible, and falling back to a slower method if not.
 - 0.3
   - Cache language(s) on first call to `user-language[s]`
     This should provide a substantial speed up for modules like `Intl::*` that call this frequently as a fall back.